Skip to main content

 Healthcare Fraud

-Pharmaceutical fraud is a type of Medicare fraud and is a catch-all description.
+FDA Whistleblowers report pharmaceutical fraud, a type of Medicare fraud and a catch-all description.

 Pharmaceutical fraud typically describes actions taken by pharmaceutical manufacturers and suppliers that result in increased profits paid for by insurance companies and government health programs.
 It can take many forms and the common theme across fraudulent activities is the drug manufacturer or supplier’s abuse of sales regulations.
 This abuse allows them to earn more insurance or government reimbursement than permitted by law.
 When that happens, the taxpayer ultimately winds up paying the bill.